 - Inability to attend school or work

-- Aggressive behavior (not common)
+- Anger and aggressive behavior (not typical)

-- Abuse of drugs including tobacco and alcohol
+- Abuse of drugs, including tobacco and alcohol

-- Suicidal thoughts, suicide attempt, and suicide
+- Suicidal thoughts, suicide attempts, and suicide

-- Obsessive-compulsive disorder (OCD) and anxiety disorders
+- Obsessive-Compulsive Disorder (OCD) and anxiety disorders

 Prevention from Schizophrenia